 |Entry-Level Educations||A minimum of a high school diploma is necessary.|

 |Similar Occupations||Customer Service Representatives, Receptionists, Secretaries, Administrative Assistants|

 The ability to communicate both orally and in writing is a top skill required of office clerks.
-They greet visitors, confirm appointments and direct clients or vendors to the proper person or office.
+They greet visitors, confirm appointments, and direct clients or vendors to the proper person or office.
 They also answer general questions and screen phone calls, filtering them to the appropriate party.
 Some office clerks also compose basic correspondence on behalf of their employers.

 General Office Skills

-Office clerks need a variety of general office skills, including the ability to file, make photocopies, post outgoing mail, sort and distribute incoming mail, sign for deliveries and send faxes.
+Office clerks need a variety of basic office skills, including the ability to file, make photocopies, post outgoing mail, sort and distribute incoming mail, sign for deliveries, and send faxes.
 They also must be able to take detailed phone messages and keep accurate paper and electronic records.
 In some offices, clerks take dictation and transcribe notes, as well as keep track of office supplies and order new ones as necessary.
 Other duties of an office clerk might include arranging travel for other office workers.